-The Students' Union 🖉
+The Students' Union

 The Students' Union is run by students and represents them on and off campus.
-Presidential elections are by popular vote and all students who have completed two years at the University are eligible for election.

-A full-time President, elected each year by popular ballot, directs the entire administration of the Students' Union and its activities, through the permanent Administrative Officer.
+Presidential elections are by popular vote and all students who have completed two years at the Universityare eligible for election.
+The full-time President directs the entire administration of the Students' Union and its activities.

-Other full-time officers include the Education Vice-President who works towards the implementation of Student Union education policy and in assisting students with problems they may encounter in the University; Director of Overseas Students who deals with specific problems these students may encounter while in Australia.
+Other full-time officers include the Education Vice-President who works towards the implementation of Students' Union education policy; the Welfare-Research Officer concerned with helping students with problems they may encounter in the University; Director of Overseas Students who deals with specific problems these students may encounter while in Australia.